-Buy the iPhone XR for Great Performance
+Buy the iPhone XR If You Want Good Performance

 If you want a solid performer without the hefty price tag, think about going with the iPhone XR.

-You don't get an OLED display or a second rear camera, but the iPhone XR does come with Apple's A12 Bionic chip and 3GB of RAM (the iPhone XS models have 4GB).
-And that's going to be more than enough firepower for most of you.
+You don't get an OLED display or a second rear camera, but the iPhone XR does come with Apple's A12 Bionic chip and 3GB of RAM (the iPhone XS models have 4GB) and that's going to be more than enough firepower for most of you.

 Consumer Reports claims you won't notice a difference between the iPhone XR and iPhone XS/iPhone XS Max "unless you're running a slew of processing-intense applications all at once."